augustovanderley/challenge-eventstore/README.md

 ## Running tests

-All tests can be executed by running.
+All tests can be executed by running:

 > mvn test